mharrisb1/openai-responses-python/docs/user_guide/responses.md

 ## Partial

 All routes have an associated _partial_ object.
-Partials are just typed dictionaries representations of the OpenAI response object.
+Partials are just typed dictionary representations of the OpenAI response object.
 Any field not defined by the user will be given a default value by merging the partial object with the default response object.

 Let's look at an example: